Arun106/Arun106/README.md

 - 👋 Hi, I’m @Arun106
 - 👀 I’m interested in improving skills in Automation.
 - 🌱 I’m currently learning automation test frameworks for Hardware In Loop.
-- 💞️ I’m looking to collaborate in innovative problem-solving for a software product to market using AI automation plugins in Manual Testing.
+- 💞️ To collaborate in innovative problem-solving for a software product to market using AI automation plugins in Manual Testing.
 - 📫 How to reach me : arunbelursan1995@gmail.com

 <!---